ncaninoNRC/crowdstrike/README.md

 Usage: `cs_hostcheck.py --host MACHINEHOSTNAME` or `cs_hostcheck.py -fh MACHINEHOSTNAME`

 Example: `python3 cs_hostcheck.py -fh nbncanino`

+### bulk_user.py
+This tool accepts commands for bulk user management. `users.json` is provided as a template for the users data structure.

+Usage: `bulk_user.py -h` will display a help output. `bulk_user.py -d DATAFILE -c COMMAND -k CLIENT_ID -s CLIENT_SECRET` will perfom the `COMMAND` on the data provided via `DATAFILE`.

 ### get_report_id.py
 This tool will all the current reports within the Crowdstrike Tenant that are queriable via `download_report.py`